Turkish troops neutralize 2 more YPG/PKK terrorists in northern Syria

-The Turkish military "neutralized" two YPG/PKK terrorists in northern Syria, the authorities said on Tuesday.
+The Turkish military "neutralized" two YPG/PKK terrorists in northern Syria, authorities said on Sunday.

-Two YPG/PKK terrorists, who opened harassing fire on the Operation Peace Spring zone, were "neutralized" by Turkish soldiers, the Turkish National Defense Ministry stated on Twitter.
+The terrorists were planning an attack on the Operation Peace Spring zone, the National Defense Ministry said on Twitter.

 Turkish authorities use the term "neutralize" to imply the terrorists in question surrendered or were killed or captured.

-In its more than 35-year terror campaign against Türkiye, the PKK-listed as a terrorist organization by Türkiye, the US and European Union-has been responsible for the deaths of over 40,000 people, including women, children and infants.
+In its more than 35-year terror campaign against Türkiye, the PKK-listed as a terrorist organization by Türkiye, the US, and EU-has been responsible for the deaths of over 40,000 people, including women, children, and infants.
 The YPG is the PKK's Syrian offshoot.